yvt/rlsf/README.md

    efficiently.** Note that they are still reclaimed for future allocations by the same allocator, and no space is actually lost.

- - **Segregated freelists with constant-time lookup are prone to internal fragmentation.** The `SLLEN` paramter allows for weighing the trade-off between fewer freelists and lower fragmentation.
+ - **Segregated freelists with constant-time lookup cause internal fragmentation proportional to free block sizes.** The `SLLEN` paramter allows for adjusting the trade-off between fewer freelists and lower fragmentation.

+ - **No special handling for small allocations (one algorithm for all sizes).** This may lead to inefficiencies in allocation-heavy applications compared to modern scalable memory allocators, such as glibc and jemalloc.

 ## Examples